Bendkles/CI-CD-CodeBuilder-Docker/README.md

 This project demonstrates how to use AWS CodeBuild to automate the process of building Docker images and pushing them to Docker Hub.
 It provides a solid foundation for implementing a CI/CD pipeline for Docker-based applications.

 ## Acknowledgments and Credits
-This project is completely based on the YouTube project "CI/CD Project For Beginner | Build Docker Image | Create a CodeBuild Project" by "AOS Note" (www.aosnote.com)
+This project is entirely based on the YouTube project "CI/CD Project For Beginner | Build Docker Image | Create a CodeBuild Project" by "AOS Note" (www.aosnote.com)